AnnaSamtash/test-task-travel-trucks/README.md

 - Detailed Camper Page with specifications, user reviews, a photo gallery, and a booking form.

+- You can view the camper's photo in more detail by clicking on it, which will open a modal window with a larger version of the photo.

 - Favorites Functionality: Users can add campers to their favorites list, which persists across page reloads.